pjkundert/python-slip39/README.txt

   <./images/SLIP39-recover-BIP39-entropy.png>

-  Later, when you need to recover your BIP-39 Seed Entropy and Mnemonic, use this SLIP-39 App or <https://iancoleman.com/slip39/> and entry some of your SLIP-39 Mnemonic Cards.
+  Later, when you need to recover your BIP-39 Seed Entropy and Mnemonic, use this SLIP-39 App or <https://iancoleman.io/slip39/> and enter some of your SLIP-39 Mnemonic Cards.
 These may need to be collected from friends and family.

   In this case, we're using the First and Second cards, intended for you to secure, separately from each other; for example, in two safes or